DecentM/minecraft-servers/spectrum/config/travelers-journal/travelers_journal.md

 - No griefing
 - No harrassment
-- Use Estonian or English
+- Estonian or English
+- No spam or ads
 [page]
 **Useful commands**